-TIP OF THE SPEAR FOURTH QUARTER FY20 EVALUATION SUMMARY
+TIP OF THE SPEAR FIRST QUARTER FY21 EVALUATION SUMMARY

-Due the ongoing restrictions in travel and concern for the health of our personnel, as well as that of activity personnel during the COVID-19 pandemic, all evaluations in the fourth quarter were performed remotely and were limited to a review of activity-provided program management information, effectiveness of corrective actions taken since the previous evaluation, and discussions with activity supervision and management.
-Since the reviews did not cover all areas of an activity's weight handling program, the overall grade of satisfactory could not be provided; however, one program was found marginally satisfactory from the documentation submitted and discussions during the review.
+$oldsymbol{D}$ ue the ongoing restrictions in travel and concern for the health of our personnel, as well as that of activity personnel, all evaluations in the first guarter of FY21 continued to be performed remotely.
+Reviews were limited to a review of activity-provided program management information, effectiveness of corrective actions taken since the previous evaluation. and discussions with activity supervision and management.
+Since the reviews did not cover all areas of an activity's weight handling program, the overall grade of satisfactory could not be provided.
+There were no activities considered marginally satisfactory or unsatisfactory from the documentation submitted and from discussions during the review.